michigan-musicer/al.lab_7/README.md

 For our purposes, C++ is C with extra functionality.
 There is a lot more to this, especially with changes to the C++ language from 2011 onwards, but they require more time and effort to discuss than what would be appropriate for this class.

-C++ uses something called classes to implement data structures - read more here in English ([https://learn.microsoft.com/en-us/cpp/cpp/class-cpp?view=msvc-170](https://learn.microsoft.com/en-us/cpp/cpp/class-cpp?view=msvc-170)) or Polish ([https://learn.microsoft.com/pl-pl/cpp/cpp/class-cpp?view=msvc-170](https://learn.microsoft.com/pl-pl/cpp/cpp/class-cpp?view=msvc-170)). `vector` is one of these data structures, and you will be implementing some of the basic functionality of `vector` for this lab.
+C++ uses something called classes to implement data structures - if you would like (this won't help much with today's problem set), read more here in English ([https://learn.microsoft.com/en-us/cpp/cpp/class-cpp?view=msvc-170](https://learn.microsoft.com/en-us/cpp/cpp/class-cpp?view=msvc-170)) or Polish ([https://learn.microsoft.com/pl-pl/cpp/cpp/class-cpp?view=msvc-170](https://learn.microsoft.com/pl-pl/cpp/cpp/class-cpp?view=msvc-170)). `vector` is one of these data structures, and you will be implementing some of the basic functionality of `vector` for this lab.

 `vector` acts as an extension of C arrays.
 The main difference is that `vector` does not have a fixed size like arrays do; the programmer can add as many elements as they want, and `vector` will resize itself to fit those elements.
 The resizing process relies on dynamic memory allocation as follows.